slittorin/home-assistant-setup/README.md

 ## Preparation

-1. Install sysstat to get system statistics with:
+1. Install sysstat to be able to get system statistics with:
   ```bash
   sudo apt install sysstat
   ```